GeraldScott/geraldscott.github.io/_posts/2019-03-21-welcome-to-jekyll.markdown

 ```
 For reasons best known to the RVM developers, their installation instructions prefix the curl command with a backslash to suppress any aliases for curl.
 It is not a typo.

-Add your Linux user to the RVM group so that it can be used by non-root users:
+Add your Linux user to the RVM group so that it can be used as a non-root user:
 ```bash
 $ sudo usermod -a -G rvm <devuser>
 $ sudo getent group rvm